Haridwar district: Post Independence period

 In 1947, when India achieved independence from the British colonial subjugation, the region of present Haridwar district was a part of the then Saharanpur district, in the United Province of the British Raj; the province was renamed as Uttar Pradesh state of India.
 The Haridwar district came into existence on 28 December 1988 as part of Saharanpur Divisional Commissionary.
 On 24 September 1998 Uttar Pradesh Legislative Assembly passed the 'Uttar Pradesh Reorganisation Bill', 1998'; eventually the Parliament also passed the Indian Federal Legislation – 'Uttar Pradesh Reorganisation Act, 2000' – and thus on 9 November 2000, Haridwar district became part of the newly formed Uttarakhand (then Uttaranchal), the 27th state in the Republic of India.

 Demographics

 Social groups

 Haridwar has a multiethnic population spread across two geocultural regions: Khadar, and Bangar.
 A large portion of the population is Gurjars, Sainis, and Chauhans including Van Gurjars and Khadi Chauhans classified as Other Backward Classes(OBCs).
 Gurjars have villages in Jhabrera, Manglaur, Laksar, Khanpur, Roorkee, Bhagwanpur.
 Other the Sainis have villages in Roorkee, Laksar, Bhagwanpur, and Haridwar Rural.
 While Chauhans have villages in BHEL Ranipur, Haridwar Rural, Jwalapur and Laksar.

-rest of the groups are Brahmins, Rajputs, and Garhwalis are Classified as Upper caste.
-Other the Scheduled Castes also have population in Haridwar. jats, Punjabis, Yadavs, Gadarias are also found here in small population.
+Other ethnic communities in the district are Brahmins, Rajputs, and Garhwalis are Classified as Forward caste and Scheduled Castes (SC) also have small population in Haridwar.
+Jats, Punjabis, Yadavs, Gadarias are also found here in small population.